wormhole-foundation/docs.wormhole.com/docs/reference/glossary.md

 ## Consistency Level

 The level of finality (consistency) a transaction should meet before being signed by a Guardian.
-See [Consistency](broken-reference) page for details.
+See [Consistency](constants.md#consistency-levels) section of constants page for details.

 ## Delivery Provider